Independent Honor Guard Battalion (Turkmenistan): Victory Day 2020

 During the 2020 Moscow Victory Day Parade, the Turkmen contingent from the battalion consisted of two color guards riding in two GAZ-M20 Pobeda cars brought in from the Turkmen capital.
 One guards carried the Flag of Turkmenistan and the other carried the combat flag of the 748th Infantry Regiment.
 After their appearance, the contingent were quarantined at a hospital in Turkmenabad due to COVID-19 restrictions.

 Training

-The honor guard trains by tightening a 500-grit sack of sand at the end of a 4kg carbine during an arms exercise, increasing the strength of the hands of the servicemen which allows them to easily control the carbines.
+The honor guard trains by tightening a 500-grit sack of sand at the end of a 4 kg carbine during an arms exercise, increasing the strength of the hands of the servicemen which allows them to easily control the carbines.
 Concrete products with the shape of a jar (500 gr) are used to instill handshakes that conform to the guard of honor.
 In addition, they are trained with a coarse-grained sandstone (700–750 gr) that is specially tied to their feet so that their marches are harmonious.